Peter Swanson

 Peter Swanson (born May 26, 1968) is an American author, best known for his psychological suspense novels The Kind Worth Killing and Her Every Fear.

-His ninth and most recent novel, The Kind Worth Saving, a sequel to 'The Kind Worth Killing' was released in March 2023.
+His ninth novel, The Kind Worth Saving, a sequel to The Kind Worth Killing, was published in March 2023.
+His most recent novel, A Talent for Murder, appeared in June 2024.

-Swanson wrote fiction for ten years before finding an agent who read a short story of his online, leading to the eventual publication of his debut novel The Girl With a Clock for a Heart.
+Swanson wrote fiction for ten years before finding an agent who read one of Swanson's short stories online, leading to the eventual publication of his debut novel The Girl With a Clock for a Heart.
 He has also written short stories and poetry.

 Personal life

 Swanson lives on the North Shore of Massachusetts.
 He is married to Charlene Sawyer and has a cat.